obi-amd64/OpenDonita-Dockerized/README.md

 ### The manual way

 If you prefer to do everything manually to have more control, follow these instructions.
+If not, better do **The easy way**.

 To use it, you must first install your own DNS server in your internal network.
 I used a Raspberry Pi with *dnsmasq* and *hostapd* to build an isolated WiFi network, but in normal operation it is enough to launch *dnsmasq* and redirect the DNS